skip to main content

 • Limited market for hotspots.
 Unlike the flourishing market of broadband equipment like routers and modems, there are fewer mobile hotspot devices to choose from—and many are locked to specific cellular carriers.
 (Naturally, we have the scoop on the best hotspots in case you’re shopping.)

 • High prices for data plans.
 Due to the limited capacity of their networks, cellular companies impose stricter limits on the amount of hotspot data they can offer customers.
-You can’t get totally unlimited hotspot data, and hotspot data comes at a higher price per gigabyte (although you can still find some good data deals).
+Your connection will slow down after you’ve reached your plan’s limits (or will be slow to begin with), and hotspot data comes at a higher price per gigabyte (although you can still find some good data deals).

 • Slow(ish) speeds on cellular networks.
 Cell phone data speeds don’t come close to the speeds of a fiber or cable internet connection.
 That’s changing, of course, with the advent of services like 5G home internet.
 But even with the best 5G speeds, you may have to deal with fluctuating speeds and even outages.